Special Admission Considerations

 An applicant who holds a baccalaureate or equivalent degree from an institution which does not have recognized academic standing may be granted regular or conditional admission to a degree program on the recommendation of the chairperson of the academic department concerned and the concurrence of the Dean of the College of Graduate Studies or, optionally, non-degree admission at the discretion of the dean.
 Such an admissions decision will be based on a careful evaluation of the applicant’s qualifications, acceptable evidence of the institution’s competence in the student’s principal areas of preparation, and other relevant factors.
 If granted conditional or non-degree admission, the student may be required to complete a number of hours of graduate or upper-level undergraduate qualifying course work at CMU in the proposed field of study with a grade point average of 3.0 (B) or higher to become eligible to apply for regular admission to a degree or certificate program.
 An applicant admitted with such a stipulation is advised to consult the chairperson of the department in which he or she wishes to study for help in selecting appropriate qualifying courses.
 No department, however, is obligated to accept the applicant upon the completion of qualifying course work if, in its judgment, the applicant is still not appropriately prepared for degree or certificate work.
 Qualifying course work clearly stipulated as preparatory to normal degree or certificate requirements may not thereafter be counted toward any graduate degree or certificate program.

 Admission Procedures.
 Each program will determine admission criteria, which will be at least as rigorous as admission requirements for admission to the master's program, and procedures for its Accelerated Master's Degree.
 Generally, students will apply during their junior year for admission into the Accelerated Master's Degree Program to begin fall semester of their senior year.
 In most cases, the baccalaureate degree will be awarded within one year after admission into the Accelerated Master's Degree Program.
-Prior to earning the baccalaureate degree, students must earn at least a "B" in each course which applies to the graduate degree; if students do not earn a "B" in each course which applies to graduate degree, they must apply for readmission into the master's program.
+Prior to earning the baccalaureate degree, students must earn at least an "B" in each course which applies to the graduate degree; if students do not earn a "B" in each course which applies to graduate degree the student will be dematriculated from the ADMP.
+If the student wishes to obtain a graduate degree he/she must apply for readmission into the regular master's program.

 Off Campus Enrollment